FIRST NATIONS THERAPEUTIC RESPONSES SUMMIT 2026

 About the design

 This year’s design was created in collaboration with Ngarrindjeri and Kaurna man Craig Rigney, inspired by the Kaurna people’s connection to the River Torrens (Karrawirra Pari) and its significance as a meeting place.
-The abstract shapes follow the topography of the Torrens to create stunning backgrounds.
-The dotted line work represents the path travelled across this land by the Kaurna people and the colour palette is derived from native Australian landscape and botanicals.
-The colours have been specifically chosen to connect our spirits to country.
+Abstract shapes trace the river’s topography, while dotted linework symbolises paths travelled across Country.
+A palette inspired by saltbush, earth, ochre and rock grounds the design, creating a calm, reflective space that invites collaboration, innovation and new ways of thinking.

 TICKETS